 top of page

-Counselling Specialties: anxiety, depression, trauma, self-harm, suicidal ideation, physical abuse, emotional abuse, domestic violence, self-esteem, stress, interpersonal relationships, parenting, grief and loss, LGBTQ+, addiction, support for family of those struggling with addictions She works with anxiety, depression, trauma, and general mental health disorders.
+Counselling Specialties: anxiety, depression, trauma, self-harm, suicidal ideation, physical abuse, emotional abuse, domestic violence, self-esteem, stress, interpersonal relationships, parenting, grief and loss, LGBTQ+, addiction, support for the family of those struggling with addictions She works with anxiety, depression, trauma, and general mental health disorders.

-Qualifications and Trainings: Emotion-Focused Family Therapy, Suicide Prevention, Risk Assessment and Management (SPRAM), Beck Institute Essentials of CBT, Trauma-Focused CBT, ACT for Beginners, ACT for Adolescents, VTRA Levels 1 and 2, Theraplay Level 1, Solution-Focused Therapy Levels 1 and 2.
+Qualifications and Training: Emotion-Focused Family Therapy, Suicide Prevention, Risk Assessment and Management (SPRAM), Beck Institute Essentials of CBT, Trauma-Focused CBT, ACT for Beginners, ACT for Adolescents, VTRA Levels 1 and 2, Theraplay Level 1, Solution-Focused Therapy Levels 1 and 2.

 bottom of page